LarsBreum/EDAF90-project/README.md

 The authours are:
 Lars Breum Hansen, la8177br-2
-Linnéa Gädda,
+Linnéa Gädda, li4747ga-s
-Elham Tayebi
+Elham Tayebi, el1461ta-s
-Ella Hammer
+Ella Hammer, el5416ha-s

 # PhisingProject

 ## Information of the project

 This is supposed to be a fake phishing website.
-We are copying the design of the bookshop as a joke.
+We are copying the design of the bookshop (https://campusbokhandeln.se/?msclkid=ca1eacb8bb821e277628cf4bcb4aca05) as a joke.
 This is not a real site and should not be treated as such.
+We will only save user input in localstorage on the user's own machine.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.